proinsias/proinsias.github.io/_posts/2007/2007-03-01-minnow-telescope-finds-massive-planet.md

 orbit.
 However, Jupiter also attracts the Sun, and causes the Sun to circle, albeit in a much smaller orbit.
-A distant observer outside the solar system could deduce the presence of Jupiter by observing this “wobble” of the Sun.
+A distant observer outside the solar system could deduce the presence of Jupiter by observing this "wobble" of the Sun.
 In a similar way, we can measure the mass of a transiting planet by observing the movement of its host star.
 Note that in neither case do we directly detect the planet, only the effect the planet has on the star, either by blocking its light or causing it